The bold orange cups stand proud of the staunch golden petals. It holds the prestigious RHS Award of Garden Merit for reliability and vigour.

 Miniature Daffodils are tough, hardy and simple to grow.
 Their petite blooms are small in size but big on impact.
 These superb daffodils always attract attention and each bulb produces more than one flower.
-Plant as many as space permits!
+So why not plant as many as space permits!
 They are perfect for small gardens, pots, lawn plantings or the front of beds.

-Plant Miniature Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion as well as providing strength for the stem.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+This depth will help protect them from heat and soil erosion, as well as providing strength for the stem.

-Allow the foliage to remain until it has yellowed.
-The daffodil bulb uses the foliage to gather energy and nutrients for next year’s blooms.
-Keep them relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage).
-Don’t be too heavy handed, you won’t need much as they are not heavy feeders so a little goes a long way.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
+Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
+Daffodils appreciate Potash and slow release fertiliser brands which are low in nitrogen (so you get more flowers and less foliage).
+Don’t be too heavy handed, you won’t need much as they are not heavy feeders.